 Steps you can take to avoid scope creep

 In small business marketing, scope creep can be a ruining factor and is to be avoided at all costs.
-So, how do you do that?
+So, how does an operations company do that?

 Document all the client’s requirements